Jeremy Hill: Regular season

+Playoffs

 Personal life

 In January 2012, Hill pleaded guilty to carnal knowledge of a juvenile stemming from a January 2011 arrest.
 He was charged with oral sexual battery after pressuring a 14-year-old girl to perform the act on him.
 In April 2013, Hill was arrested and charged with assault after being involved in a bar fight and was filmed assaulting an unidentified 20-year-old.
 In September 2013, he pleaded guilty to simple battery.